-- 20. (1) The Critical Infrastructure Council must, after considering the report from the National Commissioner and all other facts pertaining to the matter, make recommendations to the Minister regarding- - (a) whether or not to declare an infrastructure as critical infrastructure; and - (b) any risk categorisation, with reference to the prescribed guidelines, which must be assigned to the infrastructure. - (2) Before the Council makes a recommendation to the Minister to declare or not to declare the infrastructure as critical infrastructure, the Council must- - (a) notify the person in control of that critical infrastructure of such recommendation and the reasons for such recommendation; and - (b) afford the person in control of that infrastructure a period of no less than 30 days to make representations. - (3) The Council must consider any representations received in terms of subsection (2) before making a recommendation to the Minister on whether or not to declare an 15 infrastructure as a critical infrastructure. - (4) The Minister may- - (a) declare an infrastructure as critical infrastructure after considering- - (i) the application; - (ii) the factors referred to in sections 16(2) and 17;

-- (iii) the recommendation of the Critical Infrastructure Council; and - (iv) any other information which the Minister deems appropriate; - (b) categorise a critical infrastructure that is declared in terms of paragraph (a) in either a low-risk, medium-risk or high-risk category, as may be prescribed; and steps and plement to
+- 20. (1) The Critical Infrastructure Council must, after considering the report from the National Commissioner and all other facts pertaining to the matter, make recommendations to the Minister regarding- - (a) whether or not to declare an infrastructure as critical infrastructure; and - (b) any risk categorisation, with reference to the prescribed guidelines, which must be assigned to the infrastructure. - (2) Before the Council makes a recommendation to the Minister to declare or not to 15 declare the infrastructure as critical infrastructure, the Council must- - (a) notify the person in control of that critical infrastructure of such recommendation and the reasons for such recommendation; and - (b) afford the person in control of that infrastructure a period of no less than 60 days to make representations. - (3) The Council must consider any representations received in terms of subsection (2) before making a recommendation to the Minister on whether or not to declare an infrastructure as a critical infrastructure. - (4) The Minister may- - (a) declare an infrastructure as critical infrastructure after considering- 25 - (i) the application; - (ii) the factors referred to in sections 16(2) and 17; - (iii) the recommendation of the Critical Infrastructure Council; and - (iv) any other information which the Minister deems appropriate; - (b) subject to subsection (7), categorise a critical infrastructure or certain parts of 30 such critical infrastructure that is declared in terms of paragraph (a) in either a low-risk, medium-risk or high-risk category, as may be prescribed; and - (c) impose such conditions as may be prescribed regarding any steps and measures the person in control of the critical infrastructure must implement to safeguard the critical infrastructure in question.

-- (c) impose such conditions as may be prescribed regarding any steps and measures the person in control of the critical infrastructure must implement to safeguard the critical infrastructure in question. - (5) The Minister must notify the Council, the National Commissioner and the person in control of that critical infrastructure of- - (a) the declaration of the infrastructure as a critical infrastructure; - (b) the risk category of such declaration; - (c) the conditions contemplated in subsection (4)(c); - (d) any implications of the Income Tax Act, 1962 (Act No. 58 of 1962); and - (e) the period within which the person in control of that critical infrastructure 35 must take the steps contemplated in section 24(1). - (6) When infrastructure has been declared as critical infrastructure, the Minister may, in consultation with the person in control of the infrastructure, taking into account the probability of compromising the security of the critical infrastructure in question, determine that the publication of information regarding the security measures which 40 must be implemented at such critical infrastructure be restricted.
+- (5) The Minister must notify the Council, the National Commissioner and the person in control of that critical infrastructure of- - (a) the declaration of the infrastructure as a critical infrastructure; - (b) the risk categorisation of such declaration; - (c) the conditions contemplated in subsection (4)(c); - (d) any implications of the Income Tax Act, 1962 (Act No. 58 of 1962); and - (e) the period within which the person in control of that critical infrastructure must take the steps contemplated in section 24(1). - (6) When infrastructure has been declared as critical infrastructure, the Minister may, in consultation with the person in control of the infrastructure, taking into account the 45 probability of compromising the security of the critical infrastructure in question, determine that the publication of information regarding the security measures which must be implemented at such critical infrastructure be restricted. - (7) When considering the categorisation of infrastructure, the Minister must have regard to- - (a) the prescribed system of categorising infrastructure in a low-risk, mediumrisk or high-risk category; - (b) the probability of failure, disruption or destruction of the infrastructure in question or threat thereof; and - (c) the impact and consequence of failure, disruption or destruction of infrastructure or threat thereof.